 This section tries to specifically speak to policy makers by offering them concrete actions they can perform in their role.

-Policy makers are usually less technologically experienced but often set the priorities and goals of projects.
+Policy makers set the priorities and goals of projects and may be less technologically experienced.

 Management: what you need to do